Sorry, this program is not available for local students.

 Knowledge of another language and an awareness of cross-cultural communication are valued skills across many different industries.

-Language skills provide opportunities for studying and working overseas, as well as enhance career options in many fields including:
+Language skills provide opportunities for studying and working overseas, and enhance career options in many fields including:

 - science and engineering